-Topics in Legal Studies - 1-3 Credits
+Topics in Legal Studies - 1-3 Credits As announced.
+(Course may be repeated for credit.)

 PHILOSOPHY (PHIL)

 Logic, Reasoning, & Critical Thinking - 3 Credits

 The purpose of this course is to teach students how to analyze, critique, and construct arguments.
 The course includes an introductory survey of important logical concepts and tools needed for argument analysis.
 These concepts and tools will be use to examine select philosophical and scholarly texts.